BI & Analytics

 Using map layers to build donut charts

 You can also use the map layer functionality to build a donut chart (v2020.4 or greater only).
 The benefit of using this method is you can add more layers than just the ‘pie chart layer’ and the ‘circle’ layer.
-You can also disable layers so they are not inadvertently clickable.

 But let’s just start with a basic donut (if you’ve read the How to label pie charts in Tableau post, these steps will be familiar).